 The School of Civic and Economic Thought and Leadership offers Global Experiential Courses during academic breaks.
 These are opportunities to travel and apply themes learned in classes to real service and leadership projects abroad.

-Imagine yourself traveling to India's urban and political heart, New Delhi, to engage with cultural, religious, political, and economic leaders, then interacting with university students in a peer-to-peer leadership workshop.
-This 3-credit course will take you to rural Rajasthan to practice and allow you to hone your leadership skills on service projects building civil society in collaboration with the Barefoot College NGO.
-You will also visit the iconic Taj Mahal and reflect on ancient, medieval, and modern "greatness."
-This global experience will increase your global awareness, help you develop a robust service-learning experience, and strengthen your leadership skills.
+This program is a leadership workshop "in the field" of urban New Delhi and rural Rajasthan, India.
+Students will travel to India's urban and political heart, Delhi, to engage with cultural, religious, political, and economic leaders, then interact with university students in a peer-to-peer leadership workshop.
+Students will then travel to rural Rajasthan to practice and hone their leadership skills on service projects building civil society in collaboration with the Barefoot College NGO.
+In addition, students will visit the iconic Taj Mahal where they have the opportunity to reflect on ancient, medieval, and modern "greatness."
+Students will return to ASU with increased global awareness, a robust service learning experience, and strengthened leadership skills.